abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 cd kafka_node/kafka_2.13-3.2.3

 ```
-Replace the client_ip with the IP of client generated in inventory file present at location /tmp/inventory.
+Replace the `client_ip` with the IP of client generated in inventory file present at location `/tmp/inventory`.

 ```console